June 2, 2022 other-professional-development

 HOW IT WORKS:

+You might choose a few different teachers from different grade levels, paraprofessionals, principals, vice principals, central office administrators, and even parents or community members who collaborate with the school in some way.
 The goal is not to survey too many people.
 A few key people who work with you often, carefully chosen, will give you a feel for what people think about your work and interactions with them.